 Remote SFTP Server

-A Remote SFTP Server is a type of Endpoint that represents an external (remote) SFTP server.
-UDMG uses this Endpoint when acting as an SFTP client to connect to a partner's server.
 The Endpoint stores connection details such as hostname, port, and authentication credentials, and is used to initiate outbound SFTP transfers.
-Within a Pipeline, a Remote SFTP Endpoint can function as either a Source (to pull files) or a Destination (to push files), enabling secure and automated file exchanges with remote SFTP servers.
+Within a UDMG as Client Pipeline, a Remote SFTP Endpoint can function as either a Source Endpoint (to pull files) or a Destination Endpoint (to push files), enabling secure and automated file exchanges with your partner's SFTP servers.

 File transfers when UDMG is acting as the client are only initiated via the Transfer API (not via the UI).